 The entry requirements for MSc International Management are as follows:

 We accept applications from all degree backgrounds, but you will be expected to demonstrate strong quantitative skills and excellent commercial awareness in your academic and professional experience.

-You are expected to have a valid GMAT or GRE score as part of your application for MSc International Management.
+You are required to have a valid GMAT or GRE score as part of your application for MSc International Management.
 We recommend a GMAT score of 600+.
 If you are taking the GRE, we recommend a minimum score of 156 in the verbal, and 158 in the quantitative sections.

 You should upload a copy of your results within your application and request your score to be released to Imperial College Business School.
 This will enable us to verify your results online, so you should not send a hard copy unless we request it.